Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 And judging by the recent popularity of our Fixed Deposit, Treasury Bills and Singapore Savings Bonds (SSB) articles, I would guess that he/she is not alone in doing this.

-Although there is nothing absolutely wrong with doing this if you have short-term financial goals to meet, this safe investment strategy might not be best in the long term.
+Although nothing is wrong with doing this if you have short-term financial goals, this safe investment strategy might not be best in the long term.

 Why is this the case?